 - Private hospitals.
 Most private hospitals provide people a choice of doctor.
 Due to a more personalized approach to care for patients, private hospitals provide better services yet come with a fee.

 - Ambulance.
 The use of ambulances is part of the emergency medical services in Australia.
 This includes a land ambulance (the most common), air ambulance (the use of helicopters), and first responders (provision of rapid response to the scene).
 To ask for ambulance assistance, dial 000.

 - Advertisement -

 - Aged care.
 Aged care centers are institutions designed for elder people and those with special needs.
-Because of the growing elderlies in Australia, there are many aged care centers all throughout the country to help elderly population live a dignified and safe senior life.
+Because of the growing elderly in Australia, there are many aged care centers all throughout the country to help the elderly population live a dignified and safe senior life.
 Aged care centers are sometimes referred to as home care or nursing homes.

 - Alternative medicine.
 Part of the available medical services for immigrants in Australia is the alternative medicine services with the intent to provide people a more natural and healthier way of living.
-Integrative medicine is also promoted in the country in which the use of both conventional and natural medicine are “integrated” for a more effective and holistic approach in achieving and maintaining wellness.
+Integrative medicine is also promoted in the country in which the use of both conventional and natural medicine are “integrated” for a more effective and holistic approach to achieving and maintaining wellness.